Thanks for viewing our mobile site. Click here to visit our full desktop site.

 The planetarium is built on what once was an artificial island on Lake Michigan.
 Northerly Island, as it is called, was the first of what was to be a series of artificial islands stretching south.
 The permanent land link was constructed soon after the planetarium was built.

-The historic landmark building was designed by architect Ernest Grunsfeld whose grandson John Grunsfeld, Chicago native and Adler Astro Science Workshop alumnus, is now a NASA astronaut.
+The historic landmark building was designed by architect Ernest Grunsfeld whose grandson John Grunsfeld, Chicago native and Adler Astro Science Workshop alumnus, is a former NASA astronaut.
 Grunsfeld returned to space in December 1999 on the Hubble Telescope servicing mission.

 The dedication plaque located in the Adler’s Rainbow Lobby depicts the gods and goddesses for which the planets are named.
 Pluto is missing because it was not discovered until February 18, 1930, after the plaque was created.

 In 1933, light from the star Arcturus was converted into electrical signals, sent to the Adler and used to turn on the lights at the World’s Fair on opening night.